 As career counselling shows, even the most organised and prepared amongst us report they struggle to prepare for an interview.
-Predicting the interview questions to prepare your answers in advance is key to your success.
+Predicting the interview questions to prepare your answers is key to success.
 The good news is you don’t need a crystal ball to figure it out.

 How important is it to create a good impression at a job interview?